jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon (requires attunement)

-While wearing this brooch, you have resistance to force damage, and you have immunity to damage from the [[magic missile]] spell.
+While wearing this brooch, you have resistance to force damage, and you have immunity to damage from the [[Magic Missile]] spell.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#BroomofFlying)[Broom of Flying](https://www.dndbeyond.com/magic-items/4597-broom-of-flying)